wobniarin/Project-Week-8-Final-Project/README.md

 <a name="dataset"></a>

 ## 3. Dataset
-* Where did you get your data?
-If you downloaded a dataset (either public or private), describe where you downloaded it and include the command to load the dataset.
-* Did you build your own datset?
-If so, did you use an API?
-If so, provide the scripts in your repo.
-* For all types of datasets, provide a description of the size, complexity, and data types included in your dataset, as well as a schema of the tables if necessary.
-* If the question cannot be answered with the available data, why not?
-What data would you need to answer it better?

 In order to answer the questions presented above, as well as to prove the hypotheses, data has been retrieved.
 The datasets used in this project have been taken from different sources such as Kaggle, London Data Store and Dark Sky API, covering the time period between 2011 and 2014.
 The dataset structure is defined below: